 Fulbright Arctic Initiative

-Building on the strong existing network of Arctic Studies scholars and policy experts in the Fulbright Program, the Bureau of Educational and Cultural Affairs is launching an interdisciplinary collaborative research initiative focused on the Arctic region.
-The Fulbright Arctic Initiative will support a team of scholars and researchers from the Arctic Council member countries to research and assess the impact of change in the Arctic and engage in collaborative thinking, analysis and problem solving.
-The Scholars will come from different countries and different fields but will share a commitment to working together to understand and address Arctic issues.
-Areas of research focus may include climate change, water, energy, health, and infrastructure, among others.
+Building on the strong existing network of Arctic Studies scholars and policy experts in the Fulbright Program, in 2014 the Bureau of Educational and Cultural Affairs launched an interdisciplinary collaborative research initiative focused on the Arctic region.
+The Fulbright Arctic Initiative supports scholars and researchers from the Arctic Council member in collaborative research on the unique challenges of the Arctic region through multidisciplinary investigation, analysis and problem solving.
+The Scholars come from different countries and different fields but share a commitment to working together to understand and address Arctic issues.
+Research topics may include energy, water, education, health, the environment and infrastructure issues, among other subjects.

-The Fulbright Arctic Initiative will create a network to stimulate international scientific collaboration on Arctic issues while increasing mutual understanding between the people of the United States and the people of other countries.
-Using a collaborative model to translate theory into practice, program participants will address public-policy research questions relevant to Arctic nations’ shared challenges.
+The Fulbright Arctic Initiative creates networks to stimulate international scientific collaboration on Arctic issues while increasing mutual understanding between the people of the United States and the people of other countries.
+Using a collaborative model to translate theory into practice, program participants address public-policy research questions relevant to Arctic nations’ shared challenges.

-The Fulbright Arctic Initiative will support approximately 16 participants for advanced research and collaborative study for an 18-month period in 2015-2017, coinciding with the United States' chairmanship of the Arctic Council.
+The first Fulbright Arctic Initiative supported 17 participants over an 18-month period in 2015-2016, coinciding with the United States' chairmanship of the Arctic Council.
+A second Initiative will continue to build networks to produce policy-relevant research starting in 2017.
 The participants will be selected through an open, merit-based competition.
-Eligible participants will be from the United States and the other Arctic Council member states (Canada, Denmark, Finland, Iceland, Norway, Sweden and Russia).
+Eligible participants must be from the United States and the other Arctic Council member states - Canada, Denmark, Finland, Iceland, Norway, Sweden and Russia.